DBSE-teaching/isee2019-CodeSlayers/README.md

 Until then follow our developer's blog for the latest updates and other information about our team, [Blog link](https://dbse-teaching.github.io/isee2019-CodeSlayers/)

+Try our basic prototype by downloading the apk file from the this <a href="https://drive.google.com/open?id=1CiffZQI2oQ4OaATCVEwjin0YAzTUXlIO">link</a>

 # Software Engineers Blog